ethersphere/swarm-cli/README.md

 curl -L https://picsum.photos/200 | swarm-cli --stdin --stamp [...] --name random --content-type image/jpeg
 ```

-Do note that stdin is reserved for the data you are uploading, so interactive features are disabled during this time.
-As of that, `--stamp` must be passed beforehand.
+Please note that stdin is reserved for the data you are uploading, so interactive features are disabled during this time.
+Because of that, `--stamp` must be passed beforehand.
 You may create an alias for grabbing the ID of the least used postage stamp:

 ```
 alias st='swarm-cli stamp list --least-used --limit 1 --hide-usage --quiet'